 The traditional, on-campus master's program in clinical mental health counseling is sequenced on a two- or three-year cycle.
-The online master's program in clinical mental health counseling is sequenced on a three-year cycle.
+The online master's program in clinical mental health counseling and the evening option are sequenced on a three or four-year cycle.
 Students may choose to attend full-time and complete the on-campus degree in two years or proceed at a more comfortable pace and complete the degree in three years.
-Students completing the thesis option are encouraged to consider the three-year sequence because of the demands of the program.
-Richmont also offers the MA degree on a schedule that may be completed in four years.
-Other timelines also are possible.
+Students completing the thesis option or certificates are encouraged to consider the three-year sequence because of the demands of the program.
+Richmont also offers the MA degree on a schedule that may be completed in four years for all modalities.
+Other timelines are also possible.

 Students may begin any on-campus degree program at the beginning of the fall, spring, or summer semester.
 However, the ideal time to begin is fall.
-The online master's program model begins each fall semester.
+The online master's program model begins each fall and spring semester.
 Students are given five years to complete the MACMHC degree offered by Richmont.
-The two- and three- year sequences are listed in this Catalog; four-year degree plans are available from faculty advisors or the Records Office.
-Students are given up to three years to complete the MS degree.
+The two- and three-year sequences are listed in this Catalog; four-year degree plans are available from faculty advisors or the Records Office.